Top Ten State Park Experiences

 Greenleaf State Park – Braggs

 Greenleaf State Park, located in wooded, hilly northeast Oklahoma, is simply a jewel.
 One of Oklahoma’s original seven state parks, Greenleaf’s structures and cabins were built during the 1930s and 1940s by the WPA.
 One of the best ways to see the park and Greenleaf Lake is by walking the 18-mile hiking and mountain biking trail.
 This path through the woods begins and ends in the park and features two primitive campsites and a swinging bridge that crosses the lake.
 Greenleaf Lake, with its heavy vegetation, is a haven for largemouth bass and sunfish.
-Don’t miss the swimming pool, with its log roll and double-barrel flume slide, and don’t forget to visit the park’s nature center, swim beach and marina.
+Don’t miss the swimming pool, with its log roll and double-barrel flume slide, and don’t forget to visit the park’s nature center and swim beach.
 Be sure to catch the park naturalist's free pontoon boat tours of the lake that educate visitors about the park's environment, wildlife and history while exploring the natural beauty of the lake.

 Little Sahara State Park – Waynoka